ppy/osu-wiki/news/2026/2026-05-18-project-loved-may-2026.md

 Before getting to the picks, we do have some team-related news for you:

-- From the fruit-catching osu!catch captains, both ::5ean::{ user=76200029 } and [Dahcreeper](https://osu.ppy.sh/users/6926006) have decided to retire as captains, please send your thanks to them for picking many great maps over the last 3 years!
+- From the fruit-catching osu!catch captains, both ::5ean::{ user=76200029 } and ::Dahcreeper::{ user=6926006 } have decided to retire as captains, please send your thanks to them for picking many great maps over the last 3 years!
 - And from the key-smashing osu!mania captains, our friend ::Maxus::{ user=4335785 } has also stepped down.
 Please thank him for his dedicated contributions, not only to Loved, but in a truly astounding array of modding and mapping-related endeavours!

 Related with the above, **both the osu!catch and osu!mania captains have decided to open applications** to get some fresh faces in the team.
 Please note the osu!mania team are looking for **7k-specific** captains!
 If you think you'd be a good fit for that, click one of the boxes and fill one of the forms below: